sediqullahbadakhsh/awesome-books/README.md

 > In this project we are making a library where you can save all your favorite books!

-> 1St milstone:

-- Adding to list
-- Removing from list
-- On reaload the saved data stores

-> 2nd milsone:

-- Used class
-- Create Methods
-- Add CSS styles

 ## Built With

 - Javascript